doctrine/phpcr-odm/docs/en/reference/working-with-objects.rst

 inside the workspace.
 Take the following example, where you find an article with the headline "Hello World" with the ID ``/cms/article/hello-world``::

-    $article = $documentManager->find(null, '/cms/article/hello-world');
+    $article = $documentManager->findDocument('/cms/article/hello-world');
     $article->setHeadline('Hello World dude!');

-    $article2 = $documentManager->find(null, '/cms/article/hello-world');
+    $article2 = $documentManager->findDocument('/cms/article/hello-world');
     echo $article2->getHeadline(); // Hello World dude!

 .. note::

     The first argument to ``find()`` is the document class name.
-While the ORM has a table per class and thus always needs the document class name, PHPCR-ODM has one tree for all documents.
-The above call will find you whatever document is at that path.
-Note that you may optionally specify the class name to have PHPCR-ODM detect if the document is not of the expected type.
+Since PHPCR-ODM 2.0, the class name is required.
+But while the ORM has a table per class and thus always needs the document class name, PHPCR-ODM uses one tree for all documents. ``findDocument()`` finds you whatever document is at the specified path.
+If you want to only get the document if it is of your expected type, e.g. for type safety, use the ``find()`` method with its class name argument.
+    When using ``find``, PHPCR-ODM will return null if the path exists but the document is not of the requested class.

 In this case, the article is retrieved from the document manager twice, but modified in between.
 Doctrine 2 realizes that it is the same ID and will